Fast estimation of Kendall's Tau and conditional Kendall's Tau matrices under structural assumptions: Fast estimation of Kendall's tau matrix

-Note that after reordering of the variables by group, the corresponding Kendall's tau matrix is block-structured with constant values in each of the off-diagonal blocks.
+Note that after reordering of the variables by group, the corresponding Kendall's tau matrix is block-structured with constant values in some of the off-diagonal blocks.
 The interest in investigating this structural assumption originates from applications in stock return modeling.
 In this context, the clustering of the variables could for instance be considered as grouping companies by sector or economy.
 It then seems at least intuitive to assume that companies from different groups have correlations that depend only on the groups they are in, without making any assumptions on the correlations between companies from the same group.
+We will therefore call $\tau_{k_1, k_2}$ \textbf{the intergroup Kendall's tau} between groups $\Gc_{k_1}$ and $\Gc_{k_2}$.

-This can be clearly see on Figure~\ref{fig:clustering}: in each of the off-diagonal blocks the Kendall's tau is mostly homogeneous, but significant differences can be seen in the fourth diagonal block.
+This can be clearly seen on Figure~\ref{fig:clustering}: in each of the off-diagonal blocks the Kendall's tau is mostly homogeneous, but significant differences can be seen in the fourth diagonal block.
 Indeed, it gathers companies whose link to other groups is constant, but with different relationships inside the group.
 This may be explained by the presence of subgroups inside this fourth group, even if the relationship with variables from other groups do not seem to be related to these subgroup structures.

 Obviously, the structural assumption is satisfied for any set of variables by using only groups of length $1$.
 Therefore, assuming larger groups will make the assumption more constraining.
 Indeed, in this framework, Kendall's tau matrix depends on